ros2gorobotics/ros2gobot-base-release/README.md

 # ros2gobot_base

 `ros2gobot_base` is a ROS 2 hardware interface for ROS2GO differential drive robots.
-It provides seamless integration with `ros2_control` and includes a device-based licensing system to protect commercial deployments.
+It provides seamless integration with `ros2_control` and includes a device-based licensing system for commercial deployments.

 ---